Busy tornado season projected across the southern U.S. this spring

 “It hasn’t been a typical La Niña by any stretch of the imagination,” said Allen, noting that some of the weather patterns usually associated with such a climate cycle haven’t been present.

-“We haven’t yet seen this warmth in the southern states.
+“We haven’t yet seen this warmth in the Southern states.
 We also usually see relative cold over the Canadian prairies and higher snowfalls, but we haven’t seen that either,” Allen said.

-But more recent changes in the weather pattern across the Lower 48 states in the wake of the severe cold snap in the central U.S. looks to help realign the country into a more traditional La Niña pattern, according to Gensini.
+But more recent changes in the weather pattern across the Lower 48 in the wake of the severe cold snap in the central U.S. looks to help realign the country into a more traditional La Niña pattern, according to Gensini.

-“Right now, the equatorial waters off the coast of Peru and Ecuador in the Pacific ocean are pretty cold, and the atmosphere, especially in the wake of the [central U.S. cold], is more classic La Nina,” Gensini said in an interview.
+“Right now, the equatorial waters off the coast of Peru and Ecuador in the Pacific Ocean are pretty cold, and the atmosphere, especially in the wake of the [central U.S. cold], is more classic La Nina,” Gensini said in an interview.
 “In the past that translates to higher [tornado] counts… that tends to favor tornado outbreaks more frequently.
 La Niña tips the scales to greater counts.”

 In addition to favoring “significantly above average activity,” Allen notes that “tornado season tends to be earlier and more active,” with a La Niña.